irgiob/unimelb-programming-projects/README.md

 - COMP30024 (Artificial Intelligence)
 - SWEN30006 (Software Modelling & Design)
 - INFO30005 (Web Information Technologies)
+- SWEN90004 (Modelling Complex Software Systems)
+- SWEN90007 (Software Design & Architecture)

-note: only specification, mark-schemes, test/input files, and programming components are included in this repository.
-Non-programming parts of the assignments have not been included.
+note: only specifications, mark-schemes, test/input files, and programming components are included in this repository.
+Non-programming parts of the assignments (such as reports and reflections) have not been included.
+Some assignments (specifically for project-based subjects) may have their own repositories, and so won't be included here (please checkout the rest of my GitHub profile to find these).